PetaTalenta/backend/documentation-service/README.md

 ## 🔧 Configuration

 ### Base URL Configuration
-The base URL is configured to `https://api.chhrone.web.id` and can be updated in the service data files if needed.
+The base URL is configured to `api.futureguide.id` and can be updated in the service data files if needed.

 ### Rate Limiting Information
 Each service has different rate limits: